-The Authority has the following recurring fair value measurements as of December 31, 2017:
+The Authority has the following recurring fair value measurements as of December 31, 2018:

-- Equity and fixed income mutual funds of \$82.77 million are valued using quoted market prices (Level 1 inputs) - U.S. agency securities and collective investment funds of \$18.77 million are valued as described below (Level 2 inputs).
+- Equity and fixed income mutual funds of \$76.70 million are valued using quoted market prices (Level 1 inputs) - U.S. agency securities of \$9.93 million are valued as described below (Level 2 inputs). - The collective investment funds are valued at net asset value (NAV) and are therefore uncategorized as to fair value level.